nomad-xyz/rust/README.md

   - Check for fraud
   - Submits fraud to the home chain
   - If configured, issues emergency stop transactions
+- `relayer`
+  - Relays signed updates from the home chain to the replicas
+- `processor`
+  - Retrieves Merkle leaves from home chain
+  - Observes one or more replica chains
+  - Generates proofs for passed messages
+  - Submits messages with proofs to replica chains

 ### Repository Layout